Grendahl/t-rex-faq/README.md

 Go watch those, and follow along.

+## Why does my hashrate go lower when I keep increasing my --mclock value?
+It's ECC memory.
+If it is producing errors, it has to fix them, which costs performance.

+It's doing exactly what it should do.

 ## How can I add backup pools?
 Just add more pool sections (-o <pool info>) to your .bat file.
 Example: ```t-rex.exe -a ethash -o stratum+tcp://us1.ethermine.org:4444 -o stratum+tcp://us2.ethermine.org:4444 -o stratum+tcp://eu1.ethermine.org:4444```